ramuld12/AML4NLPMiniProjectGroupX/README.md

 squeue -u <user>: View the users jobstatuses
-seff: to analyse the resources used on completed jobs tail -f <file>: View the last part of a file dynamically
+seff: to analyse the resources used on completed jobs tail -f <file>: View the last part of a file dynamically module load Anaconda3: Load anaconda eval "$(conda shell.bash hook)": Init anaconda (in the HPC, prefer to use the following instead of 'conda init')
 ```

 # Central problem, domain, data characteristics